ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

     buttonBack.addEventListener('click', this.click);

     //bind the click function to our Navigation Object
-    //the this in .bind(this) refers to the Navigation Object buttonNext.addEventListener('click', this.click.bind(this, 'Stage 1'));
+    //the "this" in .bind(this) refers to the Navigation Object buttonNext.addEventListener('click',
+                                this.click.bind(this, 'Stage 1'));
   };

   /**